paulRbr/blog-2/content/routing_calc_history.md

 efficient than Raptor but is considerably more simple.

-When reading the article, and once again when implementing it, I was struck how braindead simple it is, but it works.
+When reading the article, and once again when implementing it, I was struck how brain dead simple it is, but it works.

 We went through 57 years of research to end up with an algorithm that could have been written at the same time as Dijkstra’s.